Smart "Predict, then Optimize": Introduction

-Finally, we note that our framework is related to the general setting of structured prediction (see, e.g., \cite{osokin2017structured, goh2016structured} and the references therein).
+Lastly, we note that our framework is related to the general setting of structured prediction (see, e.g., \citet{taskar2005learning, tsochantaridis2005large, nowozin2011structured, osokin2017structured} and the references therein).
 Motivated by problems in computer vision and natural language processing, structured prediction is a version of multiclass classification that is concerned with predicting structured objects, such as sequences or graphs, from feature data.
-The SPO framework presents a new paradigm for structured prediction where the structured objects are decision variables associated with a natural optimization problem.
+The SPO+ loss is similar in spirit to that of the structured SVM (SSVM) and is indeed a convex, upper bound on the SPO loss, akin to the SSVM.
+However, there are fundamental differences with our approach and the the SSVM approach.
+In the SSVM approach, the structured object one would be predicting is the decision $w$ directly from the feature $x$ (\cite{taskar2005learning}).
+In our setting, we have access to historical data on $c$ which is richer than observations of decisions, since cost vectors induce optimal decisions naturally.
+Under one special case of our framework, we prove that the SPO loss is equivalent to 0/1 loss, while the SPO+ loss is equivalent to the hinge loss.
+Thus, our framework can be seen as a type of generalization of the SSVM.
+Finally, we remark that our derivation of the surrogate SPO+ loss relies on completely new ideas using duality theory, which help explain the strong empirical performance.